 In fact, as a former spaz in recovery, I think I can help you learn how to translate those feelings.
 By answering four simple questions, you can learn how to judo-throw your fangirl prowess into a career doing what you love.

 Did you know that if you have passion for a fandom, you can channel some of that energy into a related career?
 How do I know?
 I've done it.

 Once when I was working as a tv reporter, I literally yelled, "I love you!" to Patrick Stewart in an empty con-hall before it was open to the public.
 I then hid behind the camera guy.
 Camera Guy was not thrilled when Stewart turned around to search for the source of the voice and thought it was him.

 There's also this essay about meeting Doug Jones.
 In fact, I have a lot of embarrassing stories.
 Brent Spiner.
 Armin Shimerman.
 James Marsters.
 I could go on.
 But I won't.

 As the years went by, I noticed a pattern in my emotions and behaviors.
-It wasn't the celebrities I was so hyped about.
+It wasn't the celebrities that got me so hyped.
 It was my own desire to work as a writer and creator that filled me with such weirdo energy.
-Being around people who were working in the industry felt like being closer to what I wanted to do with my life.
+Being around people who were working in the industry felt like being close to what I actually wanted to do with my life.

 And now?
 I'm doing it.
 I've sold two screenplays.
 I recently wrote four more.
-I got to work as a professional puppeteer for three years!
-I have a steady stream of professional clients.
+I got to work as a professional puppeteer for three years.
+All kinds of weird and wonderful things.

 To quote Hook...

 Oof...I still can't even get through that thirty-second scene without crying.
 For so many reasons.
 Sometimes I get sad when I think about how long it took me to do the detective work on this fandom phenomenon.

 But, you know what makes me feel better?
 Two things: